eshnaidm/portfolio/PoE2-Playable-Ad.md

 - **Loot:** Necromancer's Ears
 ---

-## Additional Interface Details

-### Character Portrait Example

-When the character selection screen is open:

-- **Top of Portrait:** Character's name
-- **Middle of Portrait:** Visual representation of the character
-- **Bottom of Portrait:** Short description of the character’s ability
-- **Below Portrait:** Button labeled “Play as <<Character>>”

----

-## Graveyard Area Description

-The player spawns in a small, enclosed graveyard area surrounded by stone fences.
-Various decorative objects populate the space, enhancing immersion.

----

 ## Monster Behavior Summary

 Monsters enter the graveyard area from off-screen and approach or attack the player in different ways depending on type: